rskonning/rskonning.github.io/projects/austudenttracker.md

   - Laravel
   - MySQL
   - Bootstrap
+  - CSS
 summary: A school project to develop a tracker that keeps track of Computer Science students who are currently enrolled or have graduated.
-Also keeps track if that student is a part of the Computer Science Club and what meeetings they have attended.
 ---

+AU Student Tracker is a web application used to keep of current Computer Science students and alumni.
+This app is useful as that it can keep track of Computer Science club members and what meetings that have attended.
+It also provides contact information of alumni so that they may be contacted and asked if they would like to participate in events on campus.

+This project help develop advanced skills in web development and design.
+The app made use of the Laravel and Bootstrap frameworks to easily design a well laid out application with an appealing visual component.